-I extend a warm welcome to all students coming to Georgia Tech-Lorraine or considering spending a semester or more on our Metz campus in France.
-Despite the challenges of the pandemic, academics, research, and innovation have continued to flourish at Georgia Tech-Lorraine, demonstrating the resilience that has long been a hallmark of the community we have built over more than 30 years.
+I extend a warm welcome to all students coming to Georgia Tech-Europe or considering spending a semester or more on our Metz campus in France.
+Despite the challenges of the last several years, academics, research, and innovation have continued to flourish at Georgia Tech-Europe, demonstrating the resilience that has long been a hallmark of the community we have built over more than 30 years.

 We began in 1990 with an inaugural cohort of 8 intrepid graduate scholars in Electrical and Computer Engineering.
 Now, over 700 undergraduate and graduate students spend a semester or more on our campus each year.
 It is not just engineering students who come to Georgia Tech – in addition to STEM-focused coursework, students can participate in programs such as a French immersion program focused on sustainability or gain the confidence to launch their own company through Startup Lab, part one of Georgia Tech’s innovative CREATE-X program.

-This fall we welcomed an inaugural cohort of 40 first-year undergraduate students who are taking their Georgia Tech studies global with a semester on the Lorraine campus via the First-year Fall Abroad program.
+This fall we welcomed our second cohort of 51 first-year undergraduate students who are taking their Georgia Tech studies global with a semester on the Lorraine campus via the First-year Semester Abroad program.
 Now, master’s students can put their problem-solving skills to the test by working on an industry-sponsored master’s thesis program, mentored by faculty and researchers across eight different areas of expertise, while PhD students continue to work on groundbreaking research.